nus-cs1010/2425-s1/docs/about.md

 - You are contacted by the teaching team through email or Canvas messages first.
 - You wish to contact an individual instructor on private or personal matters.

-Use only your official NUS email if you email the teaching staff -- either the one with @u.nus.edu or @comp.nus.edu.sg.
+Use only your official NUS email if you email the teaching staff -- either the one with `@u.nus.edu` or `@comp.nus.edu.sg`.

 If you email us, and we feel that your question and the answer are useful to the rest of the class, we will publish it on Piazza, with proper anonymization.